In this article

 Is AI-led collections fully automated with no human involved?

-No. A well-built AI-led system uses a human-in-the-loop.
+No. A well-built AI-led system uses a human in the loop.
 Routine outreach is automated, while sensitive cases are escalated to a human queue and every action is logged for review.

 Does AI-led collections make phone calls to customers?